-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis except as otherwise described in the notes below.

 2.3 Functional and presentation currency

 The financial statements are presented in Singapore dollars which is the Bureau's functional currency.